esp-rs/book/src/frequently-asked-questions.md

 ## Can I Use `mem::forget` on Drivers?

 The `mem::forget` function should be avoided, as forgetting drivers may result in unintended consequences.
-Peripheral drivers provide `Drop` implementations which return the peripheral to its default, unconfigured state, and if necessary cancel any DMA transactions which are current in progress.
+Peripheral drivers provide `Drop` implementations which return the peripheral to its default, unconfigured state, and if necessary cancel any Direct Memory Access (DMA) transactions which are current in progress.
 Forgetting a driver may result in erroneously configured peripherals and/or DMA transactions which run indefinitely and never complete.